kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-usage-monitoring.md

 ![cAdvisor](/images/docs/cadvisor.png)

-Starting from v1.13, you can [deploy cAdvisor as DaemonSet](https://github.com/google/cadvisor/tree/master/deploy/kubernetes) to for an access to the cAdvisor UI.
+Starting from v1.13, you can [deploy cAdvisor as a DaemonSet](https://github.com/google/cadvisor/tree/master/deploy/kubernetes) for an access to the cAdvisor UI.

 ## Full metrics pipelines